As an Amazon Associate, I may earn from qualifying purchases. Thanks for your support!

 Co-authors Bruce Pascoe and Vicky Shukuroglou, in consultation with communities and Elders across Australia, show travellers how to see the country as herself, to know her whole and old story, and to find the way to fall in love with her, our home.”
 Amazon

 Loving Country covers 18 places and also includes history, Dreaming stories, traditional cultural practices, Indigenous tours and the importance of recognition and protection of place, making this guide one of the most important Travel Australia books.

 From Brewarrina and the rivers which flow into the Great Barrier Reef, to the love stories of Wiluna.

 “for travellers looking for more than a whistle-stop tour of Australia”.

 “In Loving Country, Bruce and Vicky hope that all communities will be heard when they tell their stories, and that these stories and the country from which they have grown will be honored.
 Readers are encouraged to discover sacred Australia by reconsidering the accepted history and hearing diverse stories of her Indigenous peoples.
 It is a roadmap to communication and understanding, between all peoples and country, to encourage environmental and social change.”
 Amazon

 “The type of book that could be updated on a regular basis and ensure it is in all schools and regional info centres” Gordon Ross, Amazon Review

-If you are searching for the best Australia guidebook and travelling Australia for the first time, or searching for a specific outback resource such as a Kimberley Australia travel guide, Northern territory travel guide, or returning for the “Big Lap”, I hope this list has assisted your research.
+If you are searching for the best Australia travel books and will be travelling Australia for the first time, or searching for a specific outback resource such as a Kimberley Australia travel guide, Northern territory travel guide, or returning for the “Big Lap”, I hope this list has assisted your research.